 When using a reclaimed wood counter, consider the possibilities outside of the kitchen.
-Here, the wood is used as tops on end tables, wrapping the back of the love seat, and creating a built in furniture nook.
-The effect is cozy and pleasing to the eye, as well as functional in the room.
+In this unique project idea, the wood is used as tops on end tables, wrapping the back of the love seat, and creating a built-in furniture nook.
+The effect is cozy and pleasing to the eye, as well as functional wood furniture in the room.

 21. UTILITY SINK TOP